Fridgify/Fridgify_Documentation/planning/srs.md

 #### Notification Service

 The backend should send notifications to individual users.
-The notification service notifies users when an item is expiring, updating users of their current fridge status or empty items.
+The notification service notifies users when an item is expiring.

 ### **Usability**
 -----------